What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 A reboot of the famous and classic soap opera Dynasty.
 In the 1980s, this show was very popular under gay men.
 Steven Carrington, one of the characters of this show, was one of the first main gay characters on American television.
 Back then, gay love was still taboo.

 And the new reboot is even gayer than before!
-This is a binge worthy gay Netflix show.
-It’s hilarious, dramatic, has great actors, and more explicit same-sex scenes than the original version.
+This is a bingeworthy gay Netflix show.
+It’s hilarious, dramatic, has great actors, and more explicit gay scenes than the original version.

 - Please Like Me (2013-2016)

 This is not a particularly happy series, as it deals with some serious topics.
 Yet it is quite funny.
-Often called the Australian Girls, Please Like Me is a coming-of-age story about Josh (who comes out as gay in the first episode), his dorky friends, and suicidal mother.
+Often called the Australian Girls, Please Like Me is a coming-of-age story about Josh (who comes out as gay in the first episode), his dorky friends, and mother who doesn’t want to live.

 It’s also a story about love and life, in a ‘real way’.